redis/lettuce/README.md

 Bugs and Feedback
 -----------

-For bugs, questions and discussions please use the [Github Issues](https://github.com/lettuce-io/lettuce-core/issues).
+For bugs, questions and discussions please use the [GitHub Issues](https://github.com/lettuce-io/lettuce-core/issues).

 License
 -------